core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * 'gp_material': this element is a CBOR map, which includes what the client needs in order to set up the Group OSCORE Security Context.

-   This parameter has as value a subset of the Group_OSCORE_Input_Material object, which is defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}} and extends the OSCORE_Input_Material object encoded in CBOR as defined in {{Section 3.2.1 of I-D.ietf-ace-oscore-profile}}.
+   This parameter has as value a subset of the Group_OSCORE_Input_Material object, which is defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}} and extends the OSCORE_Input_Material object encoded in CBOR as defined in {{Section 3.2.1 of RFC9203}}.

    In particular, the following elements of the Group_OSCORE_Input_Material object are included, using the same CBOR labels from the OSCORE Security Context Parameters Registry, as in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.